Bcl-2: Oblimersen

 An antisense oligonucleotide drug, oblimersen (G3139), was developed by Genta Incorporated to target Bcl-2.
 An antisense DNA or RNA strand is non-coding and complementary to the coding strand (which is the template for producing respectively RNA or protein).
-An antisense drug is a short sequence of RNA that hybridises with and inactivates mRNA, preventing the protein from being formed.
+An antisense drug is a short sequence of modified DNA that hybridises with and inactivates mRNA, preventing the protein from being formed.

-Human lymphoma cell proliferation (with t(14;18) translocation) could be inhibited by antisense RNA targeted at the start codon region of Bcl-2 mRNA.
+Human lymphoma cell proliferation (with t(14;18) translocation) could be inhibited by antisense oligonucleotide targeted at the start codon region of Bcl-2 mRNA.
 In vitro studies led to the identification of Genasense, which is complementary to the first 6 codons of Bcl-2 mRNA.

 These showed successful results in Phase I/II trials for lymphoma.
 A large Phase III trial was launched in 2004.
 As of 2016, the drug had not been approved and its developer was out of business.

 ABT-737 and navitoclax (ABT-263)

 In the mid-2000s, Abbott Laboratories developed a novel inhibitor of Bcl-2, Bcl-xL and Bcl-w, known as ABT-737.
 This compound is part of a group of BH3 mimetic small molecule inhibitors (SMI) that target these Bcl-2 family proteins, but not A1 or Mcl-1.
 ABT-737 is superior to previous BCL-2 inhibitors given its higher affinity for Bcl-2, Bcl-xL and Bcl-w.
 In vitro studies showed that primary cells from patients with B-cell malignancies are sensitive to ABT-737.
-ABT-737 does not directly induce apoptosis; it enhances the effects of apoptotic signals and causes single-agent-mechanism-based killing of cells in small-cell lung carcinoma and lymphoma lines.

 In animal models, it improves survival, causes tumor regression and cures a high percentage of mice.
 In preclinical studies utilizing patient xenografts, ABT-737 showed efficacy for treating lymphoma and other blood cancers.
 Because of its unfavorable pharmacologic properties ABT-737 is not appropriate for clinical trials, while its orally bioavailable derivative navitoclax (ABT-263) has similar activity on small cell lung cancer (SCLC) cell lines and has entered clinical trials.
 While clinical responses with navitoclax were promising, mechanistic dose-limiting thrombocytopenia was observed in patients under treatment due to Bcl-xL inhibition in platelets.